-Delete a static IP in Amazon Lightsail
+Delete a static IP address in Lightsail - Amazon Lightsail

-Delete a static IP from the Lightsail console home page
+Delete a static IP address in Lightsail

 Important